-Hives are one of the most common medical ailments that people of all ages may develop.
-Luckily, hives are rarely serious or dangerous.
+Rarely serious or dangerous, hives are one of the most common medical ailments that people of all ages may develop.

 The medical name for hives is urticaria.
 The condition is characterized by a bumpy rash on the skin that is itchy and uncomfortable.
 Hives can range in size, appearing as a small rash or as large welts.
 Hives can occur as isolated areas of raised skin, or as connected patches that span a large area of the body.
 In most cases, hives are nothing to worry about, and will alleviate themselves within 24 hours to six weeks’ time.
 Anyone can develop hives, although they are especially common in children.